 A Weekend in Copenhagen

 The capital of Denmark is home to just over 760,000 people.
 Spanning 88km squared, it’s half the size of Amsterdam and holds a population an eleventh the size of London.
-While you’ll never be able to fully appreciate all that any city has to offer in a few short days, Copenhagen’s compact design lets you cover some decent ground in that time.
+It's small.
+While you’ll never be able to appreciate all that any city has to offer in a few short days, Copenhagen’s compact design lets you cover some decent ground in that time.

 Eclectic art galleries, trendy marketplaces, imposing castles, lush greenery and of course, The Little Mermaid statue, Copenhagen is effortlessly chic and endlessly entertaining.